Bonitasoft-Community/page_bigApp/README.md

 This section contains log files that the user could select so they will be added in the final Zip file.

 # Setup Configuration:
-This section performs a "setup.sh/bat" of the configuration files and prepare these files so they'll be included in the final Zip file that users can download.
+This section performs a "setup.sh/bat" of the configuration files and prepares these files so they'll be included in the final Zip file that users can download.